 M.S., California State Polytechnic University, Pomona (1988): Chemistry

 Ph.D., University of California, Riverside (1993): Analytical Chemistry

 Postdoctoral Associate, Ecole Normale Superieure, Paris, France (1993–94)

 Alan G. MacDiarmid NanoTech Institute

-Our work involves elucidating the intracellular response and fate of carbon nanomaterials (e.g., carbon nanotubes and graphene oxide), and advancing the diagnostic and therapeutic applications of carbon nanomaterials.
-Our areas of expertise include the characterization of carbon nanomaterials, the reproducible preparation of purified nanomaterial samples, and direct measurements of metal oxide and carbon nanomaterials inside mammalian cells and aquatic organisms.
+Our work involves improving the accuracy of nanomaterial toxicity assessments, and advancing the diagnostic and therapeutic applications of nanomaterials.
+Our areas of expertise include the physiochemical characterization of nanomaterials, the reproducible preparation of purified nanomaterial samples, and direct measurements of metal oxide and carbon nanomaterials inside mammalian cells and aquatic organisms.
 We are also interested in developing label-free methods to detect carbon nanomaterial contamination in workplace areas.

 Braun, E.I. and P. Pantano.
 “The Importance of an Extensive Elemental Analysis of Single-Walled Carbon Nanotube Soot”, Carbon (2014) 77: 912-919.

 Draper, R.K., P. Pantano, R. Wang, and C. Mikoryak.
 “Method for Measuring Carbon Nanotubes Taken-Up by a Plurality of Living Cells”, U.S. Patent No. 8,632,671 published 1/21/2014.